The hyperbolic cover of an elliptic Weyl group: An application

 \section{An application}

-In this section we apply our results to the catagory $\COH(\XX)$ by proving Theorem \ref{conj:WeightProjElliptic} and thereby improve one of the main result of \cite{BWY21}.
-We are able to weaken the assumptions of \cite[Theorem~1.2]{BWY21}, which also has the effect that the combinatorial part of the proof becomes shorter and clearer.
+In this section, we apply our results to the category $\COH(\XX)$ by proving Theorem \ref{conj:WeightProjElliptic} and thus improving Theorem~1.2, one of the main results of \cite{BWY21}.
 All the notation concerning $\COH(\XX)$ is explained in \cite{BWY21}.
-We also like to recall that $\tilde{W}$ is the hyperbolic cover of the tubular extended Weyl group $W$, and that $\tilde{c}$ is the Coxeter transformation in $\tilde{W}$ related to the Coxeter transformation $c$ in $W$ (see Section~\ref{CoxeterTransMulti}).
+We also recall that $\tilde{W}$ is the hyperbolic cover of the tubular extended Weyl group $W$, and that $\tilde{c}$ is the Coxeter transformation in $\tilde{W}$ related to the Coxeter transformation $c$ in $W$ (see Section~\ref{CoxeterTransMulti}).